Debug a MySQL function

 1. In Database Explorer, right-click the required database and select New SQL.

-2. To the GetFirstDayOfMonth function that returns the first day of a calendar month, copy this script and paste it into the SQL document:
+2. Create the GetFirstDayOfMonth function that returns the first day of a calendar month.

 CREATE FUNCTION GetFirstDayOfMonth (`date` datetime)